ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 ## Loose Ends

 Transactions are created by users which call an API on the [AvalancheGo](https://github.com/ava-labs/avalanchego) full node or create them using a library such as [AvalancheJS](https://github.com/ava-labs/avalanchejs).
 Vertices are created when nodes batch incoming transactions together or when accepted transactions from a rejected vertex get reissued and added to the DAG.
-A vertex's parents are chosen from the virtuous frontier which are the nodes at the tip of the DAG with no conflicts.
+A vertex's parents are chosen from the virtuous frontier, which are the nodes at the tip of the DAG with no conflicts.
 It's important to build on virtuous vertices because if we built on non-virtuous vertices there would be a higher chance that the node would get rejected which means there's a higher chance it's ancestors get rejected and we would make less progress.

 ## Other Observations